-The Firestone High School Visual & Performing arts program is designed for the serious student in drama, dance, visual art, or vocal and instrumental music who plans a career in an arts profession.
-Over a four-year period, students will earn eight credits in art electives and upon graduation will receive a diploma which reflects this concentrated study.
+The Akron School of the Arts program is designed for the serious student in drama, dance, visual art, or vocal and instrumental music.
+Student that are planning on a career in the arts will earn eight credits in art electives and upon graduation will receive a diploma which reflects this concentrated study.

 Enrollment and Audition